SarahBoening/CityLens/README.md

 - Team names & matriculation numbers: Additional Material
 ***
 Installation:
-- download the apk from the directory
+- Download the apk from the directory
-- copy apk an your phone/emulutor
+- Copy the apk to your phone/emulutor
-- open apk and press 'install'
+- Open apk and press 'install'
-- open CityLens app
+- Open CityLens app
-- done
+- Done!